 - Celebration of Service: Fellows are required to attend a Celebration of Service in their honor in Spring 2019.

 Applicants are strongly encouraged to attend an information session before completing an application.
 Information sessions will be scheduled on the OSU, OU, Trinity Lutheran Seminary, and Capital University campuses.

-Contact information of three references are required on the application.
+Contact information of three references is required on the application.
 At least one reference should be a faculty member from your school who could serve as your academic mentor for the Schweitzer Fellowship.
 Formal letters of recommendation will not be accepted.